yaodongyu/TRADES/README.md

 ## Get started
 To get started, cd into the directory.
 Then run the scripts:
-* train_trades_cifar10.py is a demo of training WideResNet model on CIFAR10,
+* train_trades_cifar10.py is a demo of training WideResNet model on CIFAR10.
-* train_trades_mnist.py is a demo of training CNN model on MNIST which has two convolutional layers, followed by two fully-connected layers,
+* train_trades_mnist.py is a demo of training CNN model on MNIST which has two convolutional layers, followed by two fully-connected layers.
 * train_trades_mnist_binary.py is a demo of training CNN model on MNIST which has two convolutional layers, followed by two fully-connected layers.

 ## Using the code